WEEE-Open/crauto/README.md

 ## What

 Administration panel, self-service account management for users, user registration and other bits and bobs.
-Connects to WSO2 IS via APIs and to a LDAP backend.
+Connects to a LDAP backend and possibly some day in the future to Keycloak via APIs.

 ## How